All Episodes

 Yeah.

-You must also understand that there is a French Elan as well.
+You must also understand that there is a French alon as well.

 They do it themselves.

-Back in the days of the Cold War, the East Germans had a terribly difficult time with their signals intercept sites being able to pick up American, German, and British military and aerospace defense industry information from Bavaria and southern Germany.
+Well, that's, well, you know, back in the days of the Cold War, the East Germans had a terribly difficult time with their signals intercept sites being able to pick up American military American, German, and British military and aerospace defense industry information from Bavaria and southern Germany and Bavaria.

-See, I imagine all that, and I imagine very high deals made and swaps of information made and my
+See, I imagine all that, and I imagine very high deals made and swaps of information made.

 No kidding.